pingcap/tiflash/dev/README.md

 #### Rules for Reviewer

-- Code coverage about unit tests cannot be reduced in most cases.
+- Modifications should not reduce code coverage of unit-tests in most cases.
 - Ensure `Labels` and `Release note` conform to the specification.
 - Value the design of test cases.
 Find corner cases as more as possible.
 - Scope down pull request to specific issue.
-- Ensure each issue contains full context.
+- Ensure each issue contains enough context.
 - Design documents must be reviewed before developing features.

-TODO: for more cases
+TODO: need more docs

 ### Development Guide

-TODO: for more cases
+TODO: need more docs

 #### General rules